HuaChunbo/CheckOverlaySupport/README.md

 # CheckOverlaySupport
-This is a simple tool to check the Windows overlay support status through IDXGIOutput3::CheckOverlaySupport API.
+This is a simple tool to check the Windows overlay capabilities.
+1. Support status for RGB through IDXGIOutput3::CheckOverlaySupport API.
+2. SetColorSpace1 test for IDXGISwapChain3 for NV12 in HDR mode.